xingzhou/containercafe/docs/ansible.md

 * They must run Ubuntu 14.04.

-* You must be able to `ssh -l root` from your controller machine to provisioned machines without supplying a password.
+* You (the user running the Ansible playbook) must be able to `ssh` from the Ansible controller machine to the configured user on the provisioned machines, and that user must be able to `sudo` to `root`, without supplying a password.
+The configured user is the remote user determined by the usual Ansible rules --- including the settings (if any) of the `ansible_ssh_user`, `ansible_user`, and `remote_user` Ansible variable(s).

 * The proxy machines must be able to open TCP connections into the shards using the Ansible inventory hostnames (which are IPv4